Ellyxr/Explore-MicrosoftAZ/README.md

 ## 2. Push to GitHub

-Create an empty GitHub repository, then from this folder run:
+Create an empty GitHub repository, then create a folder on your computer and run:

 ```bash
 git init